Geology of solar terrestrial planets: Earth

 The Earth's terrain varies greatly from place to place.
-About 70.8% of the surface is covered by water, with much of the continental shelf below sea level.
-The submerged surface has mountainous features, including a globe-spanning mid-ocean ridge system, as well as undersea volcanoes, oceanic trenches, submarine canyons, oceanic plateaus, and abyssal plains.
+About 70.8% of the surface is covered by water.
+The sea floor has mountainous features, including a globe-spanning mid-ocean ridge system, as well as undersea volcanoes, oceanic trenches, submarine canyons, oceanic plateaus, and abyssal plains.
 The remaining 29.2% not covered by water consists of mountains, deserts, plains, plateaus, and other geomorphologies.

 The planetary surface undergoes reshaping over geological time periods due to the effects of tectonics and erosion.
-The surface features built up or deformed through plate tectonics are subject to steady weathering from precipitation, thermal cycles, and chemical effects.
+Surface features built up or deformed through plate tectonics are subject to steady weathering from precipitation, thermal cycles, and chemical effects.
 Glaciation, coastal erosion, the build-up of coral reefs, and large meteorite impacts also act to reshape the landscape.

 As the continental plates migrate across the planet, the ocean floor is subducted under the leading edges.
 At the same time, upwellings of mantle material create a divergent boundary along mid-ocean ridges.
 The combination of these processes continually recycles the ocean plate material.
 Most of the ocean floor is less than 100 million years in age.
 The oldest ocean plate is located in the Western Pacific, and has an estimated age of about 200 million years.
 By comparison, the oldest fossils found on land have an age of about 3 billion years.